Welsh flag red dragon medieval princes of Wales: Symbol representing medieval princes who ruled Wales before English conquest and annexation

 Llywelyn ap Gruffudd: The Last Sovereign Prince

-The culmination — and collapse — of Welsh princely power came with Llywelyn ap Gruffudd.
+The culmination, and eventual collapse, of Welsh princely power came with Llywelyn ap Gruffudd.

 In 1267, the Treaty of Montgomery granted him formal recognition as Prince of Wales from Henry III.
 It was the high-water mark of medieval Welsh sovereignty.